Theory

 The Incompleteness Condition

 Any formal system powerful enough to generate a domain is powerful enough to generate its own incompleteness.
-Gödel proved this for arithmetic.
-Wolfram demonstrated it for computation.
-FalseWork's claim extends it: the incompleteness condition holds across all domains of sustained human practice organized around a minimal generative operation.
+Three independent groundings converge on this condition: Cantor proved that no enumeration of a set's subsets is complete (set theory).
+Gödel proved that sufficiently powerful systems contain truths they cannot prove (arithmetic).
+Wolfram demonstrated that above a low threshold of complexity, all systems are computationally irreducible (computation).
+FalseWork proposes that this extends to all domains of sustained human practice organized around a minimal generative operation.
 The gap the kernel produces was not discovered.
 It was produced — a structural consequence of generative sufficiency, not a contingent feature of any domain's history.

 The Kernel

 A kernel is the minimal self-limiting generative operation of a domain — prior to any practitioner's choices, monogenic for the domain's entire field of possibility, inescapable, and self-limiting.
-FalseWork has identified six: the fifth in tonal music, the cut in cinema, gravity in architecture, syntax in literature, the conditional branch in software, and the wave function in physics.
+FalseWork has identified six — the fifth in tonal music, the cut in cinema, gravity in architecture, syntax in literature, the conditional branch in software, and the wave function in physics — with a seventh (the mark, in painting) proposed and under active investigation.
 Each generates a specific irresolvable gap — the comma — that every practitioner must navigate and no paradigm has resolved.

 The Comma